Antonov An-32

 The Antonov An-32 (NATO reporting name: Cline) is a turboprop twin-engined military transport aircraft.
+Its first flight was in July 1976 and displayed at the 1977 Paris Air Show.
+It is oriented towards flying in adverse weather conditions, and was produced from 1980 to 2012, and remains in service.
+It is the fourth member of the Antonov An-24 family, succeeding the An-24, An-30 and An-26, and coming before the cancelled An-132.

 Design and development

 The An-32 is essentially a re-engined An-26.
 It is designed to withstand adverse weather conditions better than the standard An-26.
-Announced at the May 1977 Paris Air Show, the An-32 is distinguished from its predecessor by engines raised 1.5 m above the wing in order to avoid foreign object damage on rough, unprepared air strips.
+Announced at the May 1977 Paris Air Show, the An-32 is distinguished from its predecessor by engines raised 1.5 m above the wing in order to avoid foreign object damage on rough, unprepared airstrips.

 The type features high-lift wings with automatic leading-edge slats, large triple-slotted trailing edge flaps and an enlarged tailplane and a very large increase in power, giving improved take-off performance and service ceiling.
 The high placement of the engine nacelles above the wing allowed for larger diameter propellers, which are driven by 5,100 hp rated Ivchenko AI-20 turboprop engines, providing almost twice the power of the An-26's AI-24 powerplants.

 Production from the Government Aircraft Factory in Kyiv, has included 123 aircraft for the Indian Air Force, which ordered the aircraft under strong foreign relations between then USSR leader Leonid Brezhnev and then India leader Indira Gandhi.

 The majority of production has been for the Russian and Ukrainian Air Forces, with around 40 per year being built during the late 1980s to early 1990s.
 The estimated price for a modernised An-32 version is 15 million US dollars.

+The last An-32 was produced in 2012.

 Production data

 Operational history

-The An-32 has outstanding takeoff characteristics in hot and high conditions, up to 55 C and 4,500 m elevation, is suitable for use as a medium tactical military transport roles as well as commercial roles.
+The An-32 has outstanding takeoff characteristics in hot and high conditions, up to 55 C and 4,500 m elevation, and is suitable for use as a medium tactical military transport roles as well as commercial roles.
 Operating as a cargo transport over the short and medium range air routes, the An-32 is suitable for air-dropping cargo, passenger carrying, medevac, firefighting, skydiving or paratrooping roles.

+The An-32 entered service in the 1980s and served with the air forces of Ukraine, Russia, Bangladesh Air Force, the Indian Air Force, the Iraqi Air Force, the Mexican Air Force and the Sudanese Air Force.